FACT CHECK: Why Lord Shiva’s Natraj Statue Is Installed At The European Nuclear Research Facility?

 File:Shiva's statue at CERN engaging in the Nataraja dance.jpg - Wikimedia Commons

-In the Hindu religion, Lord Shiva practised Nataraj dance which symbolises Shakti, or life force.
-This deity was chosen by the Indian government because of a metaphor that was drawn between the cosmic dance of the Nataraj and the modern study of the ‘cosmic dance’ of subatomic particles.
+In the Hindu religion, Lord Shiva practices the Nataraj dance, which symbolizes Shakti, or life force.
+The Indian government chose this deity because of a metaphor between the cosmic dance of the Nataraj and the modern study of the ‘cosmic dance’ of subatomic particles.

-It was installed on June 18, 2004, and the plaque beside the statue further explains its significance by quoting by Fritjof Capra, physicist, systems theorist and the author of several books including ‘The Tao of Physics’.
+It was installed on June 18, 2004, and the plaque beside the statue further explains its significance by quoting Fritjof Capra, a physicist, systems theorist, and the author of several books, including ‘The Tao of Physics’.

 Interestingly, while the statue is a religious and spiritual symbol, it was created by an atheist artist from Tamil Nadu.
 According to a BBC report, popularly known as ‘Sirpi’ (craftsman), Rajan is one of the active supporters of Periyar’s principles in Tamil social media circles.

-He actively criticises the superstition, caste system, religious belief and astrology, in Tamil Nadu.
-He told BBC that he received an order by the Indian Ministry of External Affairs through the Central Cottage Industries Emporium in 1998 to build the statue.
+He actively criticizes superstition, the caste system, religious belief, and astrology in Tamil Nadu.
+He told BBC that the Indian Ministry of External Affairs ordered him through the Central Cottage Industries Emporium in 1998 to build the statue.
 Rajan said he had a close association with the Central Cottage Industries Emporium for professional reasons.

 “From the 1980s onwards I used to go to Delhi and Northern states and was in touch with the Central Cottage Industries Emporium for professional reasons.
 They ordered me to make this statue.
 There is no conflict between my theory and my profession,” he said.
 The report added that Rajan has employed Dalit artisans who work at the sculptures.